ccrissccross/download-Coinbase-OrderBook/README.md

 		storagePath='C:\\yourPath\\as_a_String',

 		#for which products do you want the OrderBook to be downloaded?
-		#the following 12 products represent the Top10 of most traded products on Coinbase as of right now
+		#the following 12 products represent the Top10 of most traded products on Coinbase
 		#if you use None as argument, this script will try to download all products available
 		# --> not recommended --> storage-size!!!
 		products=[